 Facebook, YouTube, Instagram and even LinkedIn allow you to create live streams, stories and also podcasts that you can use to engage and interact with your audiences.

 Research shows that more than 34% of the people worldwide use email every single day, this equates to around 2.6 billion email users over the coming years.
 Consumers are sick of being bombarded by generic Facebook advertising, so many have reverted back to email.

-If you’re the proud owner of a brand which offers a niche service or product, it’s essential to maximise on podcasts.
-Of course, if you have developed a product which is similar to others, it may be harder to grab the attention you want, or it may just take a bit more time.
+If you’re the proud owner of a brand that offers a niche service or product, it’s essential to maximise on podcasts.
+Of course, if you have developed a product that is similar to others, it may be harder to grab the attention you want, or it may just take a bit more time.

 Don’t knock it ’til you’ve tried it.

 Not everyone watches videos or have time to sit in front of a PC.
 Podcasts give them the ability to ‘learn on the run’.